filipeaguiar/AGHUReport/README.md

 composer dumpautoload
 ```

-Create a `.env` file on the project folder using this template:
+Create an `.env` file on the project folder using this template:

 ```
 DEBUG=true